stackforge/puppet_openstack_builder/README.md

     vagrant up compute_basevm

 Now, you have created a fully functional openstack environment, now have a look at some services:

   * service dashboard: http://192.168.242.100/
   * horizon:           http://192.168.242.10/ (username: admin, password: Cisco123)

-Log into your controller at: ssh localadmin@192.168.242.10 (password ubuntu)
+Log into your controller:

+    vagrant ssh control_basevm

 and run through the 'Deploy Your First VM' section of this document: